rishisinhanj/fp8-torchtitan-blog/README.md

 With correctness established, we turned to performance.
 The FP8 quantization pipeline in torchao converts tensors to FP8 through a multi-step chain:

-1. Compute per-column absolute value max (absmax), upcast to float32,
+1. Compute per-row/column absolute max (absmax)
-2. Multiply by the scale factor,
+2. Derive the scale factor and apply it
-3. Then clamp and cast to FP8.
+3. Clamp and cast to FP8

 Each step is a separate kernel launch, and materializes an intermediate tensor to High Bandwidth Memory (HBM) between steps.
 For MoE models with dozens of expert weight tensors per layer, these extra round-trips dominate the FP8 overhead.
 We targeted optimization from multiple bottlenecks: